max-schaefer/commonplace-book/religion/bible-verses.md

     > Christus nos redemit de maledicto legis factus pro nobis maledictum, quia scriptum est: maledictus omnis qui pendet in ligno.

-    > Christ redeemed us from the curse of the law, having become a curse for us—for it is written, “Cursed be every one who hangs on a tree”
+    > Christ redeemed us from the curse of the law, having become a curse for us—for it is written, "Cursed be every one who hangs on a tree"

 - 4:4